Before You Go

-We strongly recommend you take out a rider on your homeowner’s policy to cover your camera, especially if it’s fine equipment.
+We strongly recommend you take out a rider on your homeowner’s policy to cover your camera—especially if it’s fine equipment.
 If you are planning on bringing a digital camera make sure to bring additional memory cards, batteries, and any other extras you will need.
-Disposable waterproof and panorama cameras are another fun option.

 Electronics & Technology

-The use of electronic devices, especially music players and flying drones, on your trip may represent an intrusion into the wilderness experience of your fellow guests.
-We ask that you please be mindful of the impacts to others and respect the wilderness nature of the trip.
+The use of electronic devices, especially music players and flying drones, on your trip may represent an intrusion to your fellow guests.
+We ask that you please be mindful of the impacts on others and respect the cultural nature of the trip.
 Please bring headphones if you intend to listen to music during the trip and leave your drone at home*.

-On a trip like this, there is always the risk of water damage to smartphones and other electronic devices, even when they are stowed in a dry bag.
-If you intend to take your phone with you on the river, consider investing in a small, waterproof container just for your phone.
+On a trip like this, there is always the risk of damage to smartphones and other electronic devices.
+If you intend to take your phone with you, consider investing in a protective case just for your phone.